 This course is a capstone that synthesizes all business concepts including marketing, human resources, quantitative methods, global strategies, accounting, finance, production, service, and policy issues.
 Through case studies and participation in a real-world strategy simulation game, students will be able to apply all previously learned business concepts.
-Prerequisites: BUS365 and completion of 90 credit hours Terms Offered: SP.
-FL probability, and statistical inference.
-Working in groups, students will be required to complete a research problem addressing a real-world business dilemma.
-Prerequisites: MTH200 and BUS365
+Prerequisites: BUS365 and completion of 90 credit hours Terms Offered: FL, SP